S.S. RECOVERY

 Enemies: Namor the Sub-Mariner

-First Appearance: (unpublished) Motion Picture Funnies Weekly#1 (1939); (published) Marvel Comics#1 (October, 1939)
+First Appearance: (Unpublished) Motion Picture Funnies Weekly#1 (1939); (published) Marvel Comics#1 (October, 1939)

-History: (Marvel Comics#1/3) - The S.S.
+History: (Marvel Comics#1/3/Saga of the Sub-Mariner#2) - The S.S.
 Recovery performed a salvage operation near the South Pole, unknowingly near to the underwater civilization of Atlantis.
 After a week on the seas, diver Rod Nelson discovered a sunken ship, but was surprised to see a knife that was practically new in an old wreck.
 Nelson was sent on another exploration with diver Ev Carley, and they were attacked by Prince Namor, the Sub-Mariner, who had returned to the wreck to find his missing knife.
 Thinking the divers were robots because of their suits, Namor cut their hoses.
 The divers sealed in their remaining air, but Namor attacked and killed them both.
 When diver Anderson went down and saw their bodies, he quickly returned to the Recovery and related his findings to the captain.
-The captain ordered the ship off to alert the coast guard, but Namor swam after the ship, and tore at its rudder.
+The first mate ordered the ship off to alert the coast guard, but Namor swam after the ship, and tore at its rudder.
 The ship veered off course and wrecked itself upon a coastal reef, tearing the ship in two.
 It is not known whether any of the crew survived.

 Namor brought Nelson and Carley's bodies to Emperor Thakorr, and after removing the helmets realized that he had killed a pair of humans.
 Princess Fen ordered Karal to ossify (remove flesh) the bodies and put them on display in the royal chamber to serve as a warning.